You might think that you are not a doodler.

-Another fall tutorial from @couleursduvent.
+Love this fall doodle tutorial from @plansthatblossom.

 Spring and winter doodle ideas from @cozydaydreams.

-Who doesn’t crave for hot cocoa on a cold winter day?
+Who doesn’t crave hot cocoa on a cold winter day?
 Any chocolate lovers here?
 Here are warm winter drinks doodle ideas from @seed_successful_you.

 Travel and holiday doodle ideas

 I love planning travel adventures in my bullet journal.
 Doodles help you to decrease stress related to travel and make your memories more lively when you go through the pages later in life.
 I am even thinking about starting another journal for travel planning and creating memories.

 So here are some travel doodle ideas for your bullet journal or a travel journal.

 If you thought drawing an Eiffel tower is hard, @appy.doodles has made it easy for you by simplifying it as a step-by-step tutorial.